mriphysics/EPG-X/README.md

     prep.B1SqrdTau=433; % Only needed for MT version - RF energy in prep pulse, units uT^2 ms

 #### 'zinit'
 Functions `EPG_TSE` and `EPGX_TSE_MT` have additional optional variable `zinit`.
 This can be used to specify the starting longitudinal magnetization Z0, which would otherwise be M0, or [M0a M0b].
-This is used for experiment 2 - multi-slice TSE - which chains multiple simulations together.
+This is used for test 4 - multi-slice TSE - which chains multiple simulations together.
 Only the Z0 states are assumed to be carried over between runs.